kr1shnasomani/ChessBot/README.md

 <h1 align="center">ChessBot</h1>
 A chess AI that uses chess.js for move generation and chessboard.js for visualization.
 Implements Minimax with Alpha-Beta pruning for efficient decision-making.
 The evaluation function considers material and piece positioning to improve gameplay.
-Optimized for better strategic moves while maintaining performance
+Optimized for better strategic moves while maintaining performance.

 ## Execution Guide:
 Open the terminal and do the following steps: